External Otitis in Dogs - Symptoms And Treatment

 If, however, there are visible lesions in the ear canal, topical treatment is not recommended.
 A veterinarian may also opt for gentle cleaning, especially in the case of wax build-up.
 Additionally, it’s important that the primary cause is treated to avoid recurrence.

-Follow up veterinary check-ups will be necessary to control the causes and monitor treatment.
+Follow-up veterinary check-ups will be necessary to control the causes and monitor treatment.
+Regular evaluations allow for adjustments in the treatment plan, ensuring the best possible outcome for your pet's health.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.